Our training videos can be accessed worldwide, and are a great supplement to sessions with your positive trainer.

 Resource guarding is a very serious behavioral issue, please follow the exercises in this video very closely and with progressing difficulty to prevent injury or worsening your dog’s behavior.
 It’s important to restrict access to items that cause growling during the training process to ensure safety.
 Please also contact a local trainer so you continue to progress and instill kind leadership to your dog.
 Visit www.ccpdt.org or www.apdt.com to find a trainer in your area.
 For further information, Mine!
 A Practical Guide to Resource Guarding by Jean Donaldson, is a remarkable book on the topic.

-Does your dog bark while you are at work, destroy your home when you go out to dinner, or urinate or defecate in the house, only when alone?
-Separation anxiety is a very serious behavioral issue causing emotional stress to you and your dog.
+Does your dog bark while you are at work, destroy your home when you go out to dinner, or urinate or defecate in the house—only when alone?
+Separation anxiety is a serious behavioral issue causing life-altering emotional distress to you and your dog.

 Brandi will demonstrate new ways to interact with your dog to build confidence, give you exercises to reduce home alone anxiety, and show you techniques to lessen the stress while you work through departure exercises.
-Methods are designed for dogs who have mild separation anxiety, or to start training dogs with severe separation anxiety.
-We highly recommend consulting with a local trainer and your veterinarian if your dog’s anxiety persists.
-Please visit: www.ccpdt.org or www.apdt.com for a trainer near you.
-For additional information, I’ll be Home Soon: How to Prevent and Treat Separation Anxiety by Patricia B. McConnell Ph.D. is a wonderful book on the subject.
+Methods are designed for dogs who have mild separation anxiety or begin the process of easing severe separation anxiety.
+We highly recommend consulting with a separation anxiety specialist and your veterinarian if your dog’s anxiety persists.
+I’ll be Home Soon: How to Prevent and Treat Separation Anxiety by Patricia B. McConnell Ph.D. is a wonderful compliment to this video.

 Unless otherwise indicated, all photos courtesy of Rhonda Holcomb www.rhondahphoto.com